3 Weeks in Colombia Itinerary

 THINGS TO KNOW BEFORE GOING TO COLOMBIA

-Before we start talking about the best places to see in Colombia, let me give you an idea of important things you should know before booking a flight.
+Before we start talking about the best places to see in Colombia, let me give you an idea of the important things you should know before booking a flight.
 I don’t want you to spend money on flights just to find out that you missed something and have to cancel that flight.

-ALSO CHECK: 3 weeks in South America
+ALSO CHECK: 3 weeks in South America itineraries

 When is the best time to go to Colombia

-Travel visa in Colombia
+Travel visa for Colombia

 If you have a valid visa from the US or Schengen Area, you can use this and stay for 90 days.
 For the rest of the tourists who need a visa in advance, you might be able to apply for an eVisa or contact the nearest Colombian Embassy.